List of multilingual presidents of the United States: James K. Polk

 Although James K. Polk had no background in foreign languages upon entering college, he proved a quick learner.
 Upon graduating from the University of North Carolina, he was asked to give the welcoming address at graduation; he chose to do so in Latin.
 He proved very proficient in classical languages, and received honors in both Greek and Latin on his degree.

 James Buchanan

 James Buchanan studied a traditional classical curriculum, which included Latin and Greek, at the private Old Stone Academy before transferring to Dickinson College.
 He excelled in both subjects.

 Rutherford B. Hayes

 Rutherford B. Hayes studied Latin and Greek at the Isaac Webb school in Middletown, Connecticut.
 He initially struggled with the languages, but soon became proficient in them.
 He also briefly studied French there.

 James A. Garfield

 James A. Garfield knew and taught both Latin and Greek, and he was the first president to campaign in two languages (English and German).
 He was also ambidextrous.
 Stories emerged to the effect that Garfield would entertain his friends by having them ask him questions, and then writing the answer in Latin with one hand while simultaneously writing the answer in Greek with the other.
 However, specifics of these stories are not documented.
+Garfield reportedly was a bright student during his time at Williams College in Massachusetts, where his knack for languages would expand to include German and Hebrew.